x-net-services/x-net-email-css-inliner/README.md

 * *Inlining CSS:* All of your CSS is embedded directly into the HTML as style attributes on each tag.
 * CSS inside a *@media* block can't be inlined, so it's put in a `<style>` tag.

+You can use our great [X-Net Django Email Template](https://github.com/x-net-services/x-net-django-email-template) with the *X-Net Email CSS Inliner*

 ## Installation

 ```